Steve Beshear: 2009 legislative session

 During the organizational session of the 2009 General Assembly, House Speaker Jody Richards was ousted by House Democratic members by a three-vote margin in favor of former Majority Leader and Attorney General Greg Stumbo.
 Some speculated that Beshear had personally interfered on behalf of Stumbo, a charge he denied.
 When asked about Beshear's alleged interference, Richards refused to comment.

 Due to the state's worsening economy, the primary issue facing the legislature for the session was a $456 million budget shortfall.
 Expanded gambling was again proposed as a possible source of revenue, and a bill to allow slot machines at the state's racetracks passed the House Licensing and Occupations Committee, but died in the House Appropriations and Revenue Committee.
 Speaker Stumbo expressed doubt that he had enough votes to pass the measure even if it were brought to the House floor.
 Instead, the Assembly passed a series of tax bills to deal with the shortfall.
 The Assembly also began the process of reforming the state's system of school accountability testing, a move advocated by Beshear.
 Other bills passed during the session revised the state road plan to allocate newly available federal stimulus funds, created a program to divert accused substance abusers to treatment before their trials, and created a statewide database for tracking payday loans.

 The rules of the House of Representatives required that the final two days of the chamber's session be reserved for overriding any vetoes by the governor.
-Beshear hoped that the House would suspend the rules, as they had in previous years, in order to consider bills to increase funding to public defenders, create a transportation authority to oversee bridge-building projects in Louisville and Henderson, and provide various economic incentives, including a package intended to lure a NASCAR Sprint Cup Series race to Kentucky Speedway.
-The House refused to suspend the rules, however, citing its desire to receive legislation in a timely manner in the future.
+Beshear hoped that the House would suspend the rules, as they had in previous yearstoto consider bills to increase funding to public defenders, create a transportation authority to oversee bridge-building projects in Louisville and Henderson, and provide various economic incentives, including a package intended to lure a NASCAR Sprint Cup Series race to Kentucky Speedway.
+The House refused to suspend the rules, however, citing its desire to receive legislation promptly in the future.
 The chamber allowed Beshear's one veto to stand and adjourned a day early.